EnterpriseExperience/LifeTogetherRP/README.md

 # THIS SCRIPT DOES NOT WORK WITH SOLARA!
-SOLARA DOES NOT HAVE REQUIRE AND THEREFORE WILL !NOT!
+SOLARA DOES NOT HAVE CERTAIN FUNCTIONS AND THEREFORE WILL !NOT!
 WORK!

-# If there are other executors with "require" support, Such as: Wave (Which is what i use), Then you should be able to use it.
+# If there are other executors with good function support, Such as: Wave (Which is what i use), Then you should be able to use it.

 # That's it for now, cya, and even though this script has a lot of features for Life Together RP, I will be adding even more features soon.